 Alexei Lapkin

-Alexei Lapkin studied chemistry at Novosibirsk State University (Russia) and obtained a PhD degree at the University of Bath for his work on multifunctional catalytic reactors (under the supervision of late Professor W J Thomas).
-He joined Cambridge in 2013 as a Professor of Sustainable Reaction Engineering.
+Alexei Lapkin studied chemistry at Novosibirsk State University (Russia) and obtained PhD degree at the University of Bath for his work on multifunctional catalytic reactors (under the supervision of late Professor W J Thomas).
+He held academic positions at Universities of Bath and Warwick prior to joining Cambridge in 2013 as a Professor of Sustainable Reaction Engineering.

 Research interests